neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 button.addEventListener("click", () => console.log("Hello World"));
 ```

-- Append the button to the `appContainer`
+- Append the button to the `appContainer`.
-- ❗️ Return the `appContainer` from the `VanillaApp` function
+- ❗️ Return the `appContainer` from the `VanillaApp` function.

 ```js
 appContainer.append(button);